Sapphire Jubilee of Elizabeth II

 The Sapphire Jubilee of Elizabeth II on 6 February 2017, marked 65 years of Queen Elizabeth II's reign.
 The longest-reigning monarch in British history, Elizabeth II was the first British monarch to have a sapphire jubilee.

 Unlike her Silver, Golden, and Diamond Jubilees, there were no widespread public celebrations of the Queen's Sapphire Jubilee.
 Instead, like the February 1992 Ruby Jubilee, the Queen did not undertake any official engagements.
-As then, she spent the day in "quiet reflection" on the anniversary of the death of her father, George VI, and undertaking official work at Sandringham House.
+As then, she spent the day in "quiet reflection" on the anniversary of the death of her father, George VI, and undertook official work at Sandringham House.
 She attended a service at St Peter and St Paul Church in West Newton, Norfolk, on Sunday 5 February, where she was greeted by crowds of well-wishers.
 Larger-scale celebrations took place in June 2016, to mark the Queen's 90th birthday, and any extensive celebrations were reserved for a possible Platinum Jubilee in 2022.
 Despite proposals for larger celebrations to mark the 65th anniversary of the Queen's accession in June 2017, including a mooted bank holiday, no such celebrations were held.